radiospiel/simple-sql/README.md

 the `into: <klass>` option.
 The following would return an array of up to two `OpenStruct`
 objects:

-    sql = "SELECT id, email FROM users WHERE id = ANY($1) LIMIT 1",
+    sql = "SELECT id, email FROM users WHERE id = ANY($1) LIMIT 1"
     Simple::SQL.all sql, [1,2,3], into: OpenStruct

-This supports all target types that take a contructor which acceps Hash arguments.
+This supports all target types that take a constructor which accepts Hash arguments.

 It also supports a :struct argument, in which case simple-sql creates uses a Struct-class.
 Struct classes are reused when possible, and are maintained by Simple::SQL.

-    sql = "SELECT id, email FROM users WHERE id = ANY($1) LIMIT 1",
+    sql = "SELECT id, email FROM users WHERE id = ANY($1) LIMIT 1"
     Simple::SQL.all sql, [1,2,3], into: :struct

 ### Transaction support